 IT IS ILLEGAL TO SELL TOBACCO PRODUCTS TO ANYONE UNDER THE AGE OF 18 The notice must be displayed in a prominent position and be easily visible at the point of sale.
 The notice must be no less than 297 mm x 420 mm (A3) and the characters must be no less than 36 mm in height.
 Your local Trading Standards service or your tobacco supplier may be able to provide a notice for you to use.
-It is an offence if you do not have the required notice on display, although the 'due diligence' defence is available to you.
-Age restriction on the sale of vapes A person who sells a vape to someone under the age of 18 commits an offence.
+Age restriction for the sale of vapes A person who sells a vape to someone under the age of 18 commits an offence.
 This is a strict liability offence; the owner of the business can be held responsible as well as the member of staff who made the sale.
 There is an exception for vapes that are licensed as medicines or medical devices.
 This exemption only applies to the extent to which the product is authorised.
-If you sell vapes, you might want to display a poster advising customers that you will not sell to under-18s: If I sell vapes or nicotine refills to people under 18 TRADING STANDARDS WILL PROSECUTE ME Note: unlike the tobacco poster, this is not a legal requirement and is simply suggested wording.
+If you sell vapes you might want to display a poster advising customers that you will not sell to under-18s: Buying tobacco or vapes?
+If you look 25 or under we need to ask for proof of age Note: unlike the tobacco poster, this is not a legal requirement and is simply suggested wording.
 Single use, disposable vapes are increasingly popular with children, largely due to their bright colours, appealing flavours and price.
 You and your staff should be alert to attempts by children to buy these products and take extra care to avoid underage sales.
-Additional [guidance for pharmacies](#) (and other retailers that have not traditionally sold age-restricted products) has been produced by the Department of Health and Social Care (which was known simply as the Department of Health at the time), the Medicines and Healthcare products Regulatory Agency and the Chartered Trading Standards Institute.
-Age of the person making the sale If you employ children in your business, it is not illegal for them to sell tobacco products, provided of course that the customer is not under the age of 18.
-However, leaving unsupervised children selling tobacco is not recommended as they may find it difficult to refuse customers in their own age group.
-Persistent sales to under-18s If you are convicted of selling tobacco or vapes to persons under the age of 18, and at least two other offences occurred in the preceding two years relating to the same premises, Trading Standards can make an application to a Magistrates' Court for a restricted premises order and/or a restricted sales order.
-A restricted premises order prohibits the sale from the premises of any tobacco, cigarette papers or vapes to any person, by you or any of your staff for a period of up to one year.
-You are entitled to make representations to the court as to why they should not grant the order.
-A restricted sales order prohibits a specified person who has been convicted of a tobacco or nicotine offence from selling any tobacco, cigarette papers or vapes to any person and from having any management function related to the sale of tobacco, cigarette papers or vapes for a period of up to one year.
-Offences are committed if a person sells tobacco, cigarette papers or vapes when a restricted premises order is in place or if a person fails to comply with a restricted sales order.
-Proxy purchase of tobacco and vapes An adult who buys or attempts to buy tobacco, cigarette papers or vapes on behalf of someone under the age of 18 commits an offence.
+Age of the person making the sale For premises that are not registered, an employer of a person (or any other person who has management control of those premises) who allows the sale of a tobacco product, cigarette papers or a vape by a person under the age of 18 commits an offence.
+If the sale takes place on registered premises and the person under the age of 18 making the sale is authorised to do so in writing, no offence is committed.
+Proxy purchase of tobacco or vapes An adult who buys or attempts to buy tobacco, cigarette papers or a vape on behalf of someone under the age of 18 commits an offence.
 This is called 'proxy purchasing'.
 It is the buyer and not the trader who commits an offence under these circumstances.
-However, be aware of young people loitering outside your premises; they may ask adult customers to buy tobacco, cigarette papers or vapes for them.
+However, be aware of young people loitering outside your premises; they may ask adult customers to buy tobacco, cigarette papers or a vape for them.
 It is advisable to refuse such sales.
 Is it legal to sell single cigarettes?

 No. A packet of cigarettes must contain a minimum of 20 cigarettes.
 It is an offence to sell cigarettes to any person other than in their original package.
 This means you must not split a pack and sell in lesser quantities.
-Can tobacco be sold from vending machines?
+Can tobacco or vapes be sold from vending machines?